hashicorp/nomad/website/source/docs/drivers/docker.html.md

 * `port_map` - (Optional) A key-value map of port labels (see below).

-* `privileged` - (Optional) `true` or `false` (default).
-Privileged mode gives the container access to devices on the host.
-Note that this also requires the nomad agent and docker daemon to be configured to allow privileged containers.

 * `security_opt` - (Optional) A list of string flags to pass directly to [`--security-opt`](https://docs.docker.com/engine/reference/run/#security-configuration).
   For example: